EthanHaque/garden_app/WRITEUP.md

 - **Real-Time UI Updates:** A **Socket.IO** connection provides immediate feedback to the user as jobs are processed, creating a dynamic and interactive dashboard.
 - **High-Fidelity Web Scraping:** **Puppeteer** is used to control a headless browser, which enables the processing of JavaScript-heavy websites and complex documents like PDFs.
 - **Flexible Data Modeling:** The use of **polymorphic associations** in Mongoose allows the system to store different types of scraping results in a clean, maintainable, and scalable way.

+### Deployment

+- **Deploymnet Architecture:** The app is deployed with nginx as a reverse proxy and uses a self-signed ssl cert to enable HTTPS.